croqaz/awesome-decentralized/README.md

 * [CacheP2P](https://github.com/guerrerocarlos/CacheP2P): highly distributed cache platform based on WebTorrent and runs only in the browser.
 * [Cactus Comments](https://cactus.chat/): Federated comment system for the open web built on Matrix.
 * [croc](https://github.com/schollz/croc): Easily and securely send files and folders from one computer to another in command line.
+* [Cryptor](https://github.com/cpl/cryptor): Overlay P2P network that values your privacy and anonymity above all else.
+Packages and some clients included.
 * [Dat desktop app](https://github.com/datproject/dat-desktop): Decentralized data tool for distributing data small and large.
 * [Demonsaw](https://www.demonsaw.com): Secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 * [Diaspora](https://github.com/diaspora/diaspora): A privacy-aware, distributed, open source social network.
 Main pod is at [Diasp.eu](https://diasp.eu).